GeoffroyBERNARD/JavaScribe/README.md

   * You can rename the interlocutors simply by changing the inputs on the left

-  * Once one is finished talking, press switch to... swap with the other,
+  * Once one is finished talking, press switch to... switch with the other,

   * Make sure to only click switch when the text on the top has disaspeared to change the current interlocutor